gs9896/Login-Register_Template/README.md

 # Login-Register_Template

-A simple Template for login and registeration page using Html and pure CSS.
+A simple Template for login and registeration page using Html, pure CSS and little JS.

 # Only for mobile screen not for bigger screen.